medialize/sass.js/Readme.md

 ### master ###

 * adding `SassWorker._eval()` to execute arbitrary code in the worker context.
 This is used for development/debugging
+* fixing the hiding of internal script errors

 ### 0.6.3 (March 3rd 2015) ###